-Report finds leave insurance program successfully reaches working familiesFebruary 11th, 2013 in Health
+Report finds leave insurance program successfully reaches working familiesFebruary 11, 2013 in Medicine & Health / Health

 In 2009, New Jersey became one of only two states in the country to enact a family leave insurance law.

 In a new report, "Policy in Action: New Jersey's Family Leave Insurance Program at Age Three," researchers at Rutgers' Center for Women and Work (CWW) assessed public awareness of New Jersey's family leave insurance program and the law's implementation and usage employing data from the state's Department of Labor and Workforce Development.